-- (1) Public officials may make a public interest disclosure about suspected wrongdoing at the University to someone outside of the University.
-It is possible that the recipient will refer it to the University for appropriate action. - (2) Public officials may make public interest disclosures to: - (a) the head of another NSW public service agency; - (b) a disclosure officer for another NSW public service agency; - (c) an integrity agency; - (d) a NSW government Minister or a member of their staff; or - (e) a journalist.
+- (1) Public officials may make a public interest disclosure about suspected wrongdoing at the Company to someone outside of the Company or University.
+It is possible that the recipient will refer it to the University for appropriate action. - (2) Public officials may make public interest disclosures to: - (a) the head of another NSW public service agency; - (b) a disclosure officer for another NSW public service agency; - (c) a NSW integrity agency; - (d) a NSW government Minister or a member of their staff; - (e) a journalist; or - (f) a competent State authority in Vietnam if required by Vietnamese law.

-Note: The circumstances in which reports can be made to Ministers and their staff, or journalists, are limited.
+Note: The circumstances in which reports can be made to NSW government Ministers and their staff, or journalists, are limited.
 Clauses 14(4) and 14(5) of this policy and section 28 of the PID Act give more details.

-- (3) Details of heads of public service agencies, and their disclosure officers, are available from their public websites or in their equivalents to this policy. - (4) Public interest disclosures to a Minister, Ministerial staff member or journalist must be made in writing. - (5) A reporter may only make a public interest disclosure to a Minister, Ministerial staff member or journalist if: - (a) the reporter has previously made substantially the same disclosure under this policy; - (b) the previous disclosure: - (i) is substantially true; and - (ii) was not made anonymously; - (c) the reporter has not previously waived their right to receive information about the disclosure: - (d) the University has not notified the reporter that it will not investigate the disclosure or refer it to another agency; - (e) the reporter has not previously received the following information at the end of the investigation period: - (i) notice of the University's decision to investigate; - (ii) a description of the results of the investigation; and - (iii) details of any proposed or recommended corrective action. - (6) For the purposes of clause 14(5), the investigation period is: - (a) 6 months after the reporter made the original disclosure; or - (b) if the reporter applied for a review, 12 months after the original disclosure.
+- (3) Details of heads of public service agencies, and their disclosure officers, are available from their public websites or in their equivalents to this policy. - (4) Public interest disclosures to a NSW government Minister, Ministerial staff member or journalist must be made in writing. - (5) Subject to subclause 14(7), a reporter may only make a public interest disclosure to a NSW government Minister, Ministerial staff member or journalist if: - (a) the reporter has previously made substantially the same disclosure under this policy; - (b) the previous disclosure: - (i) is substantially true; and

+- (ii) was not made anonymously; - (c) the reporter has not previously waived their right to receive information about the disclosure; - (d) the University has not notified the reporter that it will not investigate the disclosure or refer it to another agency; - (e) the reporter has not previously received the following information at the end of the investigation period: - (i) notice of the University's decision to investigate; - (ii) a description of the results of the investigation; and - (iii) details of any proposed or recommended corrective action. - (6) For the purposes of clause 14(5), the investigation period is: - (a) 6 months after the reporter made the original disclosure; or - (b) if the reporter applied for a review, 12 months after the original disclosure. - (7) A reporter may make a public interest disclosure to a competent state authority in Vietnam without being subject to the conditions set out in Clause 14(5) above, provided that: - (a) the disclosure is required by Vietnamese law or a court order; and - (b) the reporter must inform the Disclosure Officer before making such a disclosure.